sqlparser/sqlflow_public/sqlflow-team-system.md

 ### Team manager

 Team manager can add member to the team.
 They can change the team name.
-After login:
+After login, click the menu icon at the right top:

 ![sqlflow-team-menu](/images/sqlflow-team-menu.png)

 Add memeber:

 ![sqlflow-team-manager](/images/sqlflow-team-manager.png)

 ### Team quote